peterphitran/Contribution/README.md

 ### Problem Description

-The Schema Contracts documentation currently provides instructions for serving contract schemas with Apollo Router, but it does not include equivalent guidance for Hive Router.
-As a result, users who use Hive Router may not know how to configure it to consume contract schemas from GraphQL Hive, leading to an incomplete documentation experience.
+The Schema Contracts documentation currently provides instructions for serving contract schemas with Hive Gateway and Apollo Router, but it does not provide equivalent instructions for Hive Router.
+Users looking to consume contract schemas through Hive Router do not have a documented example on the Contract Schema page.

 ### Expected Behavior

-The documentation should include a dedicated section explaining how to serve contract schemas using Hive Router, similar to the existing Apollo Router instructions.
-This should provide configuration examples and any necessary setup steps so Hive Router users can easily adopt contract schemas.
+The documentation should include instructions and a configuration example showing how to use a contract schema with Hive Router, similar to the existing guidance for Apollo Router.

 ### Current Behavior

-The documentation only contains instructions for Apollo Router.
-Users of Hive Router must search through other documentation or source code to determine the correct configuration, and there is no clear, centralized example available on the Schema Contracts page.
+The "Serving a Contract Schema" section only references Hive Gateway and Apollo Router.
+There are no documented instructions or examples for Hive Router.

 ### Affected Components

-GraphQL Hive documentation for Schema Contracts Documentation page covering contract schema serving and consumption Hive Router configuration examples and related documentation references Any documentation navigation or examples that reference router-specific contract schema setup
+Schema Contracts documentation
+"Serving a Contract Schema" section
+Hive Router documentation/examples

 ---